+Other.
 Describe:

-Family child care networks.
+d) Other.
+Check and describe:

+Grants and contracts (as discussed in 4.1.3).
 Describe:

+Χ Family child care networks.
+Describe:

 Start-up funding.
 Describe:

-Technical assistance support.
+Χ Technical assistance support.
 Describe:

 Recruitment of providers.
 Describe:

-Tiered payment rates (as discussed in 4.3.2).
+Tiered payment rates (as discussed in 4.3.2)

+Support for improving business practices, such as management training, paid sick leave,

+shared services, and leveraging.
 Describe:

-Support for improving business practices, such as management training, paid sick leave, and shared services.
-Describe:

-Accreditation supports.
-Describe:

-Child Care Health Consultation.
-Describe:

-Mental Health Consultation.
-Describe:

 Other.
 Describe:

-4.6.3 Lead Agencies must prioritize investments for increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and do not currently have sufficient numbers of such programs.

-a) How does the Lead Agency define areas with significant concentrations of poverty and unemployment?

-The Office of Early Childhood uses State Department of Education's Priority, Competitive, and Alliance districts, as identified in legislation to prioritize state funded preschool funding.

-b) Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have high-quality programs Connecticut's state funded School Readiness Grants and Child Day Care Contracts serve the 50 lowest income communities in the state in addition to other high need communities.
-In 2015, the state allocated a new source of funds to serve preschool children in the public schools; preference is given to grantees who prioritize eligibility to children who receive free and reduced lunch.
+- 4.6.3 Lead Agencies must prioritize investments for increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and do not currently have sufficient numbers of such programs. - a) How does the Lead Agency define areas with significant concentrations of poverty and unemployment? - The Office of Early Childhood uses State Department of Education Priority, Competitive, and Alliance districts, as identified in legislation to prioritize state funded preschool funding. - b) Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have high-quality programs.
+Connecticut's state funded School Readiness Grants and Child Day Care Contracts serve the 50 lowest income communities in the state in addition to other high need communities.
+In 2015, the state allocated funds to serve preschool children in the public schools who are eligible for free and reduced lunch.
 In addition, the federal Preschool Development Grant serves four-year olds in 13 of CTs high need communities.
 All state funded programs are required to achieve and maintain national accreditation or Head Start approval to receive funds.
 CT's Child Care Subsidy Program (Care4Kids) is available statewide.
 The OEC uses CCDF funds to support several quality activities including national program accreditation and scholarships to individuals for degree completion and courses in program leadership.